JupiterOne/graph-signal-sciences/docs/jupiterone.md

 ## Signal Sciences + JupiterOne Integration Benefits

 - Visualize Signal Sciences corps and users in the JupiterOne graph.
-- Map Signal Sciences users to employees in your JupiterOne account.
-- Monitor changes to Signal Sciences users using JupiterOne alerts.
+- Monitor changes to Signal Sciences users and corps using JupiterOne alerts.

 ## How it Works